 The volunteers answered “We would like to know what you are doing with our donations”.
 Great.
-Because the charity wanted to add more value to their email program, they started to put the information about their projects at the top and emphasized it.
+Because the charity wanted to add more value to their email program, they started to put the information about their projects at the top of the emails and emphasized it.
 What happened?
 The email marketing engagement with the newsletter started to drop, they were seeing less opens and clicks.
 Also the additional donations per email (revenue) declined.

 Stop staring at the bullet holes

 Everybody’s initial reaction is to look at the bullet holes, the information that seems the right step.
 In the example, doing what seemed the logical thing didn’t lead to better results.
 It actually made things worse than before.
 There are still a lot of possible reasons for getting worse results.
 But imagine that they started out like that, without any reference data to compare.